The Voice (American TV series) season 14

 The fourteenth season of the American reality television show The Voice premiered on February 26, 2018, on NBC.
 Adam Levine and Blake Shelton returned for their fourteenth season as coaches.
 Meanwhile, Alicia Keys returned for her third season after a one-season hiatus replacing Miley Cyrus, alongside new coach Kelly Clarkson replacing Jennifer Hudson.

 This season featured two new elements: the Block, added during the Blind Auditions, allows the coaches to block one coach from getting an artist the coach turned around for.
-The Save, added during the Knockouts, allowed a coach to save an artist from elimination; However, if another coach also pressed his or her Steal button, the contestant could then decide whether they wanted to go to a new team or stay with their coach.
+The Save, added during the Knockouts, allowed a coach to save an artist from elimination; However, if another coach also pressed their Steal button, the contestant could then decide whether they wanted to go to a new team or stay with their coach.

 Brynn Cartelli was named the winner of the season, marking Kelly Clarkson's first win as a coach.
 At age 15, Cartelli became the youngest winner in the show's history surpassing Sawyer Fredericks and Danielle Bradbery at 16; Clarkson became the first new coach to win on her first attempt and the third female coach to win a season (being Alicia Keys and Christina Aguilera).
 Additionally, runner-up Britton Buchanan became the highest-placing artist who advanced via an Instant Save, following Joshua Davis of season 8 and Chris Jamison of season 7, who both placed third.

 The fourteenth season was also notable when Levine selected Angel Bonilla, the first transgender contestant to turn a chair in the American version.